 - Excessive Worrying : You can see the expression of the child changes while giving a math test.
 The student may seem unnecessarily worried.
 The worrying can be severe and intrusive, making it difficult to concentrate on the task given.

 - Rapid Heartbeat : Our body responds with a ‘fight or flight‘ system whenever we are nervous.
 This system sends a rush of energy hormones into the body that trigger an increase in heart rate and blood flow.

 - Sweating : Sweat is incredibly common in anxiety.
-While in panic mode, our sympathetic nervous system send red flags to the body to alert it about the possible overheating.
+While in panic mode, our sympathetic nervous system sends red flags to the body to alert it about the possible overheating.
 In response, it starts producing extra sweat to stay cool.

-- Restlessness : Restlessness is another common symptoms of anxiety, especially in children and teens.
+- Restlessness : Restlessness is another common symptom of anxiety, especially in children and teens.
 However, Restlessness alone is not enough to diagnose math anxiety.
 In a study of 128 children diagnosed with anxiety disorder, 74% reported restlessness as one of the main symptoms.

 Keeping track of any observable physical signs of math anxiety can be difficult, owing to the fact that many students get nervous during exam hours.
 It’s a common scenario.
-While teacher can put effort to observe any identifiable signs of math anxiety during a test, parent needs to analyze the child’s behavioral patterns regularly.
+While the teacher can put effort to observe any identifiable signs of math anxiety during a test, the parent needs to analyze the child’s behavioral patterns regularly.
 Look for any changes in the response when you are having a talk with the child.

 Certain behavioral symptoms that are common in children with math anxiety:

 It’s common for a student with math anxiety to feel inferior among peers.
 He/She never expected to know the answer to the math question.
 Have to be dependent on others, especially parents to solve the question or assist them in completing homework.
 The student may feel embarrassed when confronted with a math task in class and will hesitate to ever ask doubt to the teacher.

 Good at home, bad at tests